-- Screening developmental assessment, with referral for more formal testing if delay is indicated
+- Screening developmental assessment, with referral for more formal testing if developmental delay is observed or suspected

-More information on these therapies can be found at our Medical Information section of the website.
+More information on these therapies can be found in the Medical Information section of our website.

-Attention should be given to swallowing to prevent aspiration and diet with regular measurement of height and weight in children to assure adequate nutrition with gastrostomy tube placement as needed.
-Assessment of ambulation and speech and communication needs, and ophthalmologic examination also recommended.
+Attention should be given to diet and swallowing to prevent aspiration.
+Children with FAHN should have regular measurement of height and weight to assure adequate nutrition, with gastrostomy tube placement as needed.
+Assessment of ambulation and speech and communication needs, and ophthalmologic examination also are recommended.

 FAHN is inherited in an autosomal recessive manner.
 Because most of our genes exist in pairs (one coming from the mother and one coming from the father), we normally carry two working copies of each gene.
-When one copy of a recessive gene has a change (mutation) in it, the person should still have normal health.
+When one copy of a recessive gene has a change, or mutation, the person should still have normal health.
 That person is called a carrier.

 If the disease-causing mutations have been identified in the family, prenatal diagnosis for pregnancies at increased risk can be done.
 In one test, DNA is extracted from fetal cells obtained by amniocentesis, usually at 15 to 18 weeks’ gestation, and analyzed.
 Or, sampling is done of the chorionic villus, the tiny finger-like projections on the edge of the placenta, usually at 10 to 12 weeks’ gestation.

 Embryo screening, known as preimplantation genetic diagnosis, may be an option for some families in which the disease-causing mutations have been identified.

 A main resource for the clinical information provided here is FAHN - GeneReviews® - NCBI Bookshelf.
 GeneReviews is primarily used by genetics professionals so the terminology and information may be difficult to understand for the general public.